plone/documentation/develop/addons/components/genericsetup.rst

 1. CMFQuickInstaller keeps a list of *some* items that were added during install of an add-on, for example css files in the registry.
    During uninstall, these items are automatically removed.
-   This works okay, but it only undoes a subset of the changes made by the add-on.
+   This works okay, but it only undoes a subset of the changes made by the add-on package.
    There have been problems where items were removed that should not have been removed, especially when add-on authors were not aware of this automatic removal.
    Best practice is to write your own uninstall code.